 Tammy is available for one on one meetings with any student concerning their job search strategies and career development goals.
 You may contact her at 402-280-3096 or via email at firstname.lastname@example.org.

 Karen Dixon, Career Development Coordinator

-Karen provides day-to-day support for the Career Development Office in a variety of ways, including serving as the primary person for questions regarding our online Symplicity system and maintaining our job postings for students and alumni.
+Karen provides day-to-day support for the Career Development Office in a variety of ways, serving as the primary contact for Symplicity and OSCAR and also maintains the job postings for students and alumni.
 She also coordinates On Campus Interviews, Opportunity Knocks, Practice Interviews, and special events sponsored by the CDO.
-Ms. Dixon is the office liaison for both the CFCPI and LRAP Programs which provide funds for students and alumni of the Law School working in public service.
+Karen is the office liaison for both the CFCPI and LRAP Programs which provide funds for students and alumni of the Law School working in public service.
 You may contact her at 402-280-3094 or via email at email@example.com.

 Professor Nancy Lawler Dickhute, Director of Professional Relations